2021 Pennsylvania elections: 113th legislative district

 As a result of his State Senate special election victory, Marty Flynn resigned from his State House seat on June 9.
 House Speaker Bryan Cutler called for a special election for the 113th legislative district on November 2, in conjunction with the 2021 general election.

 Democrats nominated Flynn's chief of staff Thom Welby.
 Republicans nominated Dominick Manetti, a former deputy sheriff of Lackawanna County.

 164th legislative district

 On July 22, State Representative Margo L. Davidson resigned her seat after being charged with stealing from the Commonwealth by filing fraudulent overnight per diem requests and various other expenses through the State House Comptroller's Office as well as hindering a state prosecution.
 House Speaker Bryan Cutler called for a special election for the 164th legislative district on November 2, in conjunction with the 2021 general election.

 Democrats nominated Upper Darby School District board member Gina Curry.
 Republicans nominated Brian Sharif Taylor, a United States Army veteran.
 Libertarians nominated community activist Aniket Josan.

 Justice of the Supreme Court

-One vacancy will occur after Chief Justice Thomas G. Saylor reaches the mandatory retirement age of 75 on December 14, 2021.
+A seat was up for election due to the impending mandatory retirement of Chief Justice Thomas G. Saylor on December 31, 2021.